 Children of all ages are invited for bedtime stories every Wednesday.

 PRISM is a safe space for all teens who share a common vision of equality.
+The Christmas Party will have music, food and gifts.
 Grades 6–12.

 Stories, songs, puppets and more.
 Ages 18 months to 5 years.